Book 8

 A) Answer these questions:

-1. Why did people come to drink in the bar after midnight?
+3. Why did the bar stay open until after midnight?

 B) Which words in the story mean the opposite of: